 The tradition of town watchmen harks back several hundred years.
-Long before a police force was ever established, town watchmen kept the peace in the evenings, lit the street lanterns and kept fire watch.
+Long before a police force was ever established, town watchmen kept the peace in the evenings, and lit the street lanterns.

 In Vejle, town watchmen would also on occasion have to guard the town gates, such as when in 1654 the Vejle region was scourged by the plague.